davebridges/mousedb/src/mousedb/Docs/source/concepts.rst

 Animal Module
 -------------
 Animals are tracked as individual entities, and given associations to breeding cages to follow ancestry, and strains.
+Animals are the main objects in the database, and most other data is linked to and can be accessed from animals.

 Animal
 ++++++
-Most parameters about an animal are set within the animal object.
+Most parameters about an animal are set within the :class:`~mousedb.animal.models.Animal` object.
 Here is where the animals strain, breeding, parentage and many other parameters are included.
-Animals have foreignkey relationships with both Strain and Breeding, so an animal may only belong to one of each of those.
+Animals have foreignkey relationships with both :class:`~mousedb.animal.models.Strain` and :class:`~mousedb.animal.models.Breeding`, so an animal may only belong to one of each of those.
 As an example, a mouse cannot come from more than one Breeding set, and cannot belong to more than one strain.

 Backcrosses and Generations
 ...........................